Fencing at the 1912 Summer Olympics – Men's sabre

-The men's sabre was a fencing event held as part of the Fencing at the 1912 Summer Olympics programme.
+The men's sabre was a fencing event held as part of the Fencing at the 1912 Summer Olympics programme in Stockholm, Sweden.
 It was the fifth appearance of the event.

 The Hungarian fencers dominated the competition, with all 12 advancing to the semifinals.
 In 2 of the 4 semifinals, the Hungarians took the top three places.
 In a third, Hungarian fencers took the two qualifying spots while the third Hungarian did not start.
 In the remaining semifinal, Nedo Nadi of Italy placed second to become the only non-Hungarian fencer to advance to the final (the three Hungarians took first, third, and fourth in that semifinal).

 The final consisted of 7 Hungarian fencers and Nadi.
 Nadi took fifth.
 Jenő Fuchs successfully defended his 1908 Olympic title, the first man to win multiple medals in the sabre.
 Béla Békessy took silver and Ervin Mészáros earned bronze.

 Background

 This was the fifth appearance of the event, which is the only fencing event to have been held at every Summer Olympics.
 Four of the eight finalists from 1908 returned: gold medalist Jenő Fuchs, silver medalist Béla Zulawszky, fifth-place finisher Péter Tóth, and sixth-place finisher Lajos Werkner, all of Hungary.
 Hungary was dominant in the sabre; Fuchs' 1908 victory started a run that lasted through 1964 in which the only Games that Hungary did not win the event was the one to which the nation was not invited (1920).

 Russia and Sweden each made their debut in the men's sabre.
 Austria made its fourth appearance in the event, most of any nation, having missed only the 1904 Games in St. Louis.